Board Member, BMFI

 Alice Bullitt has been with Bryn Mawr Film Institute since July 2005, first as programming manager, then as a programming consultant, and currently as a member of the board.
 Throughout this time, she has also been an instructor in BMFI’s education program.
 She received a B.A. in English from Trinity College in Hartford, Connecticut, in 2002, and an M.A. in English Literature and Film Studies from California’s Claremont Graduate University in 2005.

 Alice previously curated BMFI’s repertory program comprised of retrospective film series on specific subjects and directors, film festival screenings, and one-time screenings of new releases with filmmaker Q&A, and continues to develop other culturally stimulating events.
-Alice has also taught such classes as From Page to Screen: The Literary Adaptation, Adapting Jane: Austen on Screen, and the Summer Classics Seminar: All About Eve.
+Alice has also taught such classes as From Page to Screen: The Literary Adaptation, Adapting Jane: Austen on Screen, and the Cinema Classics Seminar: All About Eve.

 Alice’s special areas of interest include melodrama, feminist criticism, and adaptation theory, and she is a great admirer of the work of Brian De Palma and Judd Apatow.